 Terrazzo: The Beginning

-This week, we’re going to talk about the history of terrazzo.
-Some of you may have seen this type of flooring but only a few actually know its name and what it’s made of.
-In the last few year Terrazzo has become very trendy and we want to share with you why.
+In today's post we’re going to talk about the history of terrazzo.
+Most people have seen this type of flooring but only a few actually know its name and what it’s made of.
+In the last few years terrazzo has become very trendy and we want to share with you why.
 We hope this blog entry will make you appreciate its unique beauty.

 History of Terrazzo